⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 37.5%

-Revenue from maintenance, spare parts, and system upgrades and enhancements.
+Revenue from maintenance, parts, and upgrades for installed equipment.

 🎯 WHY THIS MATTERS